Under 2 hours

 - Knead the putty until it is pliable enough for application.

-- Apply and cure the putty according to the manufacturer’s instructions.
+- Apply the putty to the pipe.

 - Apply the patch and repair clamp so it evenly overlaps the damaged section of pipe.